Podcast (retirement-wisdom-podcast-feed): Play in new window | Download (Duration: 34:14 — 31.3MB)

 - Spirituality and inner life in the second half of life

-- The benefits of embracing lifelong learning
+- The benefits of embracing lifelong learning and aging well

 - What people who thrive in retirement do differently from those who struggle with the transition to retirement